luau-lang/luau/rfcs/require-by-string.md

 If we wanted to change the location of this package on disk, we would have to modify all files that require the old path above, which essentially boils down to manual package management.
 This approach is tedious and prone to mistakes.

-To solve this, we introduce aliases in this RFC, which would allow for future package management software to maintain package paths and versions by directly modifying alias maps.
+To solve this, we introduce path and alias configuration in this RFC, which would allow for future package management software to maintain package paths and versions by directly modifying configuration files.

 This would also create simple and readable require statements for developers.